-Breadcrumbs usually take the form of horizontally-arranged links, separated by the greater than (>) symbol.
+Breadcrumbs are a type of secondary navigation element that reveals the user’s location on a website.
+They usually take the form of horizontally-arranged links, separated by the greater than (>) symbol.
 This symbol indicates the level of each page, relative to all the other links that appear within the breadcrumb trail:

 Breadcrumbs in web design provide a visual representation of how a website is structured.
 The term ‘breadcrumbs’ originates from the Hansel and Gretel fairytale, where the protagonists leave a trail of breadcrumbs to help them find their way home.
 Just like in the fairytale, your website’s breadcrumb trail can help visitors retrace their steps!

 There are several ways that you can add breadcrumbs to your website.
 For example, if you’re using the Yoast SEO plugin, you can add breadcrumbs to any page using the Elementor breadcrumbs widget.
 You can enable Yoast’s breadcrumbs settings by navigating to SEO > Search Appearance > Breadcrumbs:

 After enabling this feature, a new breadcrumbs widget will appear in the Elementor editor.
 You can drag and drop this widget onto any area of your canvas:

 Elementor will render your breadcrumbs automatically.
 You can then customize them to complement your website’s design, including changing the text and link colors as well as the typography.

 Why You Should Consider Using Breadcrumb Navigation